Please review the information on placement testing. Determine if you need to take placement testing and how to schedule

 - Enroll in courses without English or math prerequisites.

 - Submit a satisfactory score from the SAT (480 or above on the SAT Critical Reading test or a 480 on the new Evidence-Based Reading and Writing test) or ACT (18 or higher on the ACT Reading).

 You are exempt from the writing placement test if you:

 - Submit a satisfactory score from the SAT (480 or above on the SAT Critical Reading test or a 480 on the new Evidence-Based Reading and Writing test) or ACT (21 or higher on the ACT English).

-You are exempt from reading and writing placement testing if you:
+You are exempt from the reading and writing placement test if you: